wesbos/es6-articles/23 - The for of Loop in Action.md

 ### `for of` with NodeLists and HTMLCollections

-Finally, you can also loop over DOM collections without having to convert to a true array.
+Finally, you can also loop over DOM collections without having to convert them to a true array.
 DOM collections, or `NodeList` collections, or HTML collections, whatever you're going to call them, they are being changed so that you will have all of your `.forEach`, and `.map`, and all of those array methods that you're used to.
 However, in most browsers they are not a true array, so we could use the `for of`, no problem there.

 ```html
  <p>Hi I'm p 01</p>